prime31/Nez/FAQs/Nez-Core.md

 Nez Core
 ==========
 The root class in the Nez world is the Core class which is a subclass of the Game class.
 Your Game class should subclass Core.
-Core provides access to all the importnt subsystems via static fields and methods for easy access.
+Core provides access to all the important subsystems via static fields and methods for easy access.

 ## Graphics